Belgian Army: Cold War

 After the end of the Cold War, forces were reduced.
 Initial planning in 1991 called for a Belgian-led corps with 2 or 4 Belgian brigades, a German brigade, and possibly a U.S. brigade.
-However, by 1992 this plan was looking unlikely and in 1993 a single Belgian division with two brigades became part of the Eurocorps.
+However, by 1992 this plan was looking unlikely, and in 1993 a single Belgian division with two brigades became part of the Eurocorps.

-Structure
+Organization 2025

+Current

-The Land Component is organised as 1 Brigade and 1 Special Operations Regiment.
-In total, the Land Component consists of almost 10,000 active military personnel (as of 2019).
+The Belgian Army is organised as 1 Brigade and 1 Special Operations Regiment.
+In total, the Belgian Army consists of almost 10,000 active military personnel (as of 2019).
 After the 2018 reforms, the ground forces are organised as follows: